Frequently asked questions

 What happens to my account when my Certificate of Deposit (CD) matures?

 If you choose not to renew your CD, interest will accrue until the day within the grace period that you withdraw your funds or that we receive notice.
 Each renewal term will be the same as the original term, beginning on the maturity date.
-We’ll set the interest rate on your renewing CD at our discretion.
-To determine your rate on renewal, please check our rate schedule available online at Banking.SallieMae.com.
+We'll set the interest rate on your renewing CD at our discretion.
+To determine your rate on renewal, please check our rate schedule at www.salliemae.com/banking/

 Will you remind me of the maturity date on my Certificate of Deposit (CD)?